Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] Add to chooser.
 - [x] Pin to list.
 - [ ] Mark as favorite.

 #### Q9.
-If you want to add a caption to a table, where should you look?

-#### Q9.
 You want to add a caption to a table.
 Which tab contains this option?